PowerShell Set-Content cmdlet

-I don't use Set-Content very often, this is because for routine tasks that need to save to file I prefer to use Out-File.
+I don't use Set-Content very often; this is because for routine tasks that need to save content to a file I prefer to use Out-File.
 The one job that I have for the Set-Content cmdlet is editing a file with -Replace.
 What makes me wary of Set-Content is that instead of appending, its default behaviour is to delete the contents of a file.

 # PowerShell Set-Content cmdlet

 Note 1: The reason that I used the variable $File to define the path, is that I want to remind you to change its value before running this script on your machine.

 Note 2: If the file specified does not exist PowerShell creates it!

 Note 3: However, if the file has existing content, the new value will overwrite the old entries with the -value.

 Note 4: One reason that PowerShell is replacing VBScript is the ease with which PowerShell creates, opens and closes files.
 In fact it handles these basic file operations automatically, thus don't look for, or worry about, 'File Close', PowerShell will handle the operation natively.

 Although -Replace does not appear amongst the parameter's of any PowerShell cmdlet it clearly works in this context.
 Observe in this example how the two Content cmdlets work together to edit the text.